Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 It thus suffices to show thay any two quadruples $(\OO,C,\underline\xi,\underline J)$ and $(\OO',C',\underline\xi',\underline J')$ can be included into a third.
 Consider the disjoint union $\OO\sqcup\OO'$ with no order relations between $\OO$ and $\OO'$.
 Now let $\OO'':=\ZZ_{\geq 0}\times(\OO\sqcup\OO')$ with its lexicographical partial order, choosing for every Lagrangian in $\OO\sqcup\OO'$ a cofinal sequence in its Lagrangian wrapping category.
 Let $C''$ denote the union of the resulting continuation elements together with $C$ and $C'$.
 The given strip-like coordinates and almost complex structures for $\OO$ and $\OO'$ can be extended to the same for $\OO''$ by induction.
 We thus obtain quasi-equivalences $\W\xrightarrow\sim\W''\xleftarrow\sim\W'$ as desired. \end{proof}

 It is natural to expect that $\W(X)$ satisfies a K\"unneth formula as we formulate below.
-A careful proof of this is, however, beyond the scope of this paper (for the case of Liouville manifolds, such a K\"unneth formula has been proven by Gao \cite{gaokunneth,gaokunneth2}).
+A careful proof of this is, however, beyond the scope of this paper (for Liouville manifolds, results in this direction have been proven by Gao \cite{gaokunneth,gaokunneth2}).

 \begin{conjecture} There is a natural (cohomologically) fully faithful bilinear $\ainf$-functor $\W(X)\times\W(X')\hookrightarrow\W(X\times X')$. \end{conjecture}